rickhowe/sample/README.md

 This plugin is called each time the `diff` option is set or reset on a window.
 It counts the number of screen lines required to align the position of each line between all the diff mode windows in a tab page, and then fill them with virtual lines on each window.
-Those virtual lines are shown as diff filler lines, specified in `diff` item in `fillchars` option (default: `-`) using `hl-DiffDelete` highlight, at "below" the actual lines.
+As a default, those virtual lines are shown as diff filler lines, specified in `diff` item in `fillchars` option (default: `-`) using `hl-DiffDelete` highlight, at "below" the actual lines.
 Accordingly, each corresponding line will be aligned side-by-side on the same screen position.

 ![demo02](demo02.png)